The holidays are definitely the most favorite time of the year around our house.

 Here is an extensive list of some of the cutest gift wrapping ideas I have seen.
 I hope that this guide gives you some fun ideas for wrapping your Christmas or holiday gifts.

 I love this creative idea.
 If you can find some blank gift wrap paper for super cheap, the author of this blog post shows you how to make polka dots using an eraser on a pencil and an ink pad.

 At first, it seems a little bit time-consuming but it looks like so much fun, especially If you are the creative type like me.
 Want to make it extra fun?
 Get some more of your crafty friends together, play Christmas music, and have everyone bring their own paper, ink pad, pencils, and sweet treats.

 Added bonus?
 Everyone could bring a different color wrapping paper and ink pad for lots of fun varieties!

 2. Milk Carton Gift Box

 How cute are these?
 Emma at Gathering Beauty came up with this idea after she got a scoreboard for Christmas.

 Likewise, a few years ago I got a Cricut and found out about making pop up cards and how much fun it was (another post, I promise).
 These milk carton gift boxes are not much different.

-Maybe you don't have the special equipment.
-That's okay, just go ahead and hop over to her site because she gives a great template you can use.
+Maybe you don’t have special equipment.
+That’s okay, just go ahead and hop over to her site because she gives a great template you can use.